How Git sync works - AWS CloudFormation

-• In the CloudFormation console, create a new stack and choose Sync from Git to configure your stack with Git sync support.
+In the CloudFormation console, you create a new stack and choose Sync from Git to tell CloudFormation to use Git sync.
 You'll specify the repository and branch you want CloudFormation to monitor, and specify the CloudFormation template in your repository that defines the stack.

 Stack deployment file